actnwit/shaderity-graph/README.md

 ## How to use

-You can convert the specified json format into vertex and fragment shader codes using the NodeConverter.createShaderCodesFromJsonFile method or NodeConverter.createShaderCodesFromJsonObject method.
+You can convert the specified json format into vertex and fragment shader codes using the ShaderityGraphConverter.createShaderCodesFromJsonFile method or ShaderityGraphConverter.createShaderCodesFromJsonObject method.

 ```typescript